TamaraSovcikova/TamaraSovcikova/README.md

 - React
 - Node.js
 - Redux
+- Express.js
+- WebSockets

-## 🌟 Some of My Current Projects
+## Some of My Current Projects

-- Developed a responsive and user-friendly personal website from scratch, using HTML, CSS and Javascript
+- Developed a responsive and user-friendly personal website from scratch, using HTML, CSS, and Javascript
-- Built a online multiplayer version of a Czech Card game called Sedma using React and Node.js
+- Built an online multiplayer version of a Czech Card game called Sedma using React, Express.js and Websockets

 ## ✉️ Contact Me
 - Email: [tamara@sovcik.com](mailto:tamara@sovcik.com)
 - Website: almost ready to publish

-I love to meet new people to learn more and broaden my knowledge so if you want to teach me some more feel free to get in touch with me!
+I love to meet new people to learn more and broaden my knowledge so if you want to teach me some more feel free to contact me!

 ʕ ͡> ‿ ͡<ʔ